georchestra/georchestra/docs/post-deploy_config.md

 By default, GeoServer supports more than 2000 spatial reference systems.
 This is really a lot, but you're probably not interested in 99% of them, and they clutter your GetCapabilities documents.

-It's easy to restrict the list to the most useful ones: in the WMS and WCS admin pages, fill the "Limited SRS list" textarea with, eg:
+It's easy to restrict the list to the most useful ones: in the WMS and WCS admin pages, fill the "Limited SRS list" textarea with, eg for France:
 ```
 2154, 3857, 3942, 3943, 3944, 3945, 3946, 3947, 3948, 3949, 3950, 4171,
 4258, 4326, 23030, 23031, 23032, 32630, 32631, 32632, 4171, 4271, 3758